zverugin8/Terraform/different_cloud_tasks/aws/task_aws.md

 In this task we are going to use a data driven approach instead to use remote state data source.

 #### base configuration
-Change current directory to `~/tf_aws_lab/base`
+Change current directory to `~/tf-epam-lab/base`

 Refine your configuration :
+- Use a data source to request a project numeric ID and ,

-- Use a data source to request Availability zones for us-east-1 region and assign your vpc with appropriate AZs.
-Hint: select such AZ numbers that will not initiate resource recreation and were already assigned to your VPC.
+- Use a data source to request a region for the provider.

 Store all resources from this task in the `data.tf` file.